R-Wilkes/SecureTree/Config/Readme.md

 - Sets a lot of policys that are generally for security <br>
 - Will only run if Auto Fix is true <br>
 - WARNING: This will break your computer somewhere, go for it anyway <br>

-### run_auto_fix.bat (True, False, Ask)
-- Sets a bunch of stuff, reg keys, disables guest account, stuff like that <br>
-- Will only run if Auto Fix is true <br>
-- WARNING: This will break your computer everywhere <br>

 ## Password Policy's